Lidia García: Trajectory

 Through various international mobility programs, she was able to pursue studies outside her country, in places such as Coímbra, Montevideo, and Berlin.
 She specialized in artistic heritage research.
 Her doctoral thesis deals with contemporary art and popular culture from a gender perspective, and she has participated in international congresses such as the University of Cambridge and the University of Southern Denmark on this topic.
 She has also published articles in scientific journals and in media such as El Salto, El País, Vogue and Vanity Fair.
 On social networking sites, she is known as The Queer Cañí Bot, an alias under which she began to participate so as not to reveal who she was.
 Finally, several factors led her to make her identity visible.
 She is a regular contributor to the program Hoy empieza todo on Radio 3.

 In 2020, during the confinement caused by the COVID-19 pandemic, García decided to create a podcast from the bathroom of her home without a professional microphone, which she called ¡Ay, campaneras!
-The more than 30 chapters that have been produced, in which she talks about sexuality, humor, or the faranduleo of the world of the copla, as well as the double meanings of the lyrics of the songs, have accumulated thousands of reproductions in 23 countries.
+The more than 30 episodes that have been produced, in which she talks about sexuality, humor, or the faranduleo of the world of the copla, as well as the double meanings of the lyrics of the songs, have accumulated thousands of reproductions in 23 countries.

 In 2021, she participated in the Movistar Plus+ documentary series Lola, about the life of the artist Lola Flores.

-Thanks to the success of the podcast, in January 2022, García published his first book, ¡Ay, campaneras!
-Canciones para seguir adelante, an essay where she delves into the topics she had been dealing with in the episodes made in sound format, explaining the stories behind the copla songs, where there are female transgressions, social class differences are denounced, and the desire for freedom during the repression of Franco's dictatorship is identified.
+Thanks to the success of the podcast, in January 2022, García published her first book, ¡Ay, campaneras!
+Canciones para seguir adelante, an essay where she delves into the topics she had been dealing with in the episodes made in sound format, explaining the stories behind the copla songs, where there are female transgressions, social class differences are denounced, and the desire for freedom during the repression of Franco's dictatorship.
 In addition, the book tells different anecdotes, such as that the German philosopher Friedrich Nietzsche said that "the loudest thing" he had ever heard in his life was the zarzuela La Gran Vía (1886) by Federico Chueca and Joaquín Valverde Durán, or that the comedian Charles Chaplin had stolen the music of La violetera for his film Luces de la ciudad (1931).

-Garca's research and various popularization works on the world of the copla appear at the same time as other academic research, such as those of professors Alberto Romero and Cristina Cruces; researchers Inmaculada Mata Polo, Enrique Encabo, and Javier Barreiro; and the comic Doña Concha, la rosa y la espina by illustrator Carla Berrocal on the life of singer Concha Piquer, and are considered a reference in this field.
+Garcia's research and various popularization works on the world of the copla appear at the same time as other academic research, such as those of professors Alberto Romero and Cristina Cruces; researchers Inmaculada Mata Polo, Enrique Encabo, and Javier Barreiro; and the comic Doña Concha, la rosa y la espina by illustrator Carla Berrocal on the life of singer Concha Piquer, and are considered a reference in this field.

 On May 7, 2022, she participated as a speaker with the talk: ¿Qué podemos aprender de las canciones de nuestras abuelas?
 At the TED event, TEDxVitoriaGasteiz, held in the city of Vitoria, which on this occasion focused on positive things that arose as a result of the confinement due to the COVID-19 pandemic, and therefore, its motto was "Empowered."